 1. Hill's Prescription Diet Hypoallergenic Dog Treats

-- Rich in omega-3 and -6 fatty acids to nourish skin and coat
+- Omega-3 & -6 fatty acids: Supports skin and coat health

 2. Hill's Prescription Diet Soft Baked Chicken Treats